Residence Hall PoliciesAnonymous (not verified) May 18, 2015

 All students who reside in campus housing sign the Housing Contract and agree to abide by the policies and regulations contained therein.
 Students have a responsibility to know all College policies in general, and specifically all residence hall policies contained in the Housing Contract and The Student Handbook.

 To participate in housing selection, a student must complete an online registration from the link sent to them via e-mail by Residence Life each year.
-Students who register on time will receive a lottery number to use in selection of an apartment or room during the housing selection process.
+Students who register on time will receive a proxy/lottery number to use in selection of an apartment or room during the housing selection process.
 Students who register for housing after the designated date will select from available upper-class housing spaces after the housing selection process.

 By registering for housing selection, students agree to the housing cancellation policy.
 By contacting the Director of Residence Life, a student may cancel the registration or housing assignment.